Have questions? We're here.

 Day 3-4: Drake Passage Crossing

-Nearing the South Shetland Islands and the tip of the Antarctic Peninsula on the afternoon of day four, the excitement is palpable with everyone converging on one of the observation decks watching for our first iceberg.
+Nearing the South Shetland Islands and the tip of the Antarctic Peninsula on the afternoon of day four, the excitement is palpable with everyone converging on one of the observation decks watching for your first iceberg.
 The ocean takes on a whole new perspective once you are below the Antarctic Convergence and are surrounded by the surreal presence of floating ice sculptures.
 The memory of your first big iceberg sighting is likely to remain with you for a lifetime.
 Time and weather permitting, you may attempt your first landing in Antarctica by late afternoon.

-Day 5-11: Antarctic Peninsula | Antarctic Circle
+Day 5-10: Antarctic Peninsula | Antarctic Circle

 It’s almost impossible to describe the feeling of arriving in Antarctica.
-Spotting your first iceberg and taking a deep breath of some of the freshest, crisp air on earth is an experience that will stay with you forever.
+Spotting your first iceberg and taking a deep breath of some of the most fresh, crisp air on earth is an experience that will stay with you forever.

-Your experienced expedition team, who have made countless journeys to this area, will use their expertise to design your voyage from day to day, choosing the best options based on the prevailing weather, ice conditions, and wildlife opportunities.
+Your experienced expedition team, who have made countless journeys to this area, will use their expertise to design your voyage from day to day, choosing the best options based on the prevailing weather, ice conditions and wildlife opportunities.

-On this voyage, conditions permitting, plan to cross the Antarctic Circle, an imaginary line located at the Antarctic Circle at latitude 66°33' South (approximately).
+On this voyage, conditions permitting, you plan to cross the Antarctic Circle, an imaginary line located at the Antarctic Circle at latitude 66°33' South (approximately).
 Crossing below The Circle is certainly a special highlight for many people, and the moment will be celebrated with a toast out on the deck (weather permitting).
 You have earned some boasting privileges, joining a small group of lucky adventurers who have ventured to this part of the world.
-As you approach and cross the Antarctic Circle, you will notice subtle changes in the landscape, and also in the distribution of wildlife.
-The waters at this time of year are rich with krill and you hope to see plenty of whales - particularly humpbacks and minkes and enjoy the spectacle of penguins feeding their ravenous chicks.

-Day 12: King George Island | Disembark | Fly to Punta Arenas
+Day 11: King George Island | Disembark | Fly to Punta Arenas

 Note: King George Island is located at the northern tip of the Antarctic Peninsula in the South Shetland Islands and is one of the most remote places on Earth.
 A clear sky with perfect visibility is required for safe take-off and landing.
-We apologize in advance for any possible delays.

-Day 13: Depart Punta Arenas
+Day 12: Depart Punta Arenas

 • 1 Breakfast

-Note: Should your flight not proceed due to local conditions; you will remain on the ship until it is deemed achievable to return to Punta Arenas.
+Note: Should your flight not proceed due to local conditions; remain on the ship until it is deemed achievable to return to Punta Arenas.
 Refer to the terms and conditions for further details.

 Ship/Hotel